datasets/top-level-domain-names/README.md

-This Data Package contains the delegation details of top-level domains
+This Data Package contains the delegation details of top-level domains registered with IANA (ie the root zone database).

+Depending on your application, you may find the Mozilla Labs [Public Suffix List][https://publicsuffix.org/] since it includes things like .co.uk which effectively operated as TLDs.

 ##Data